britram/rains-prototype/draft-trammell-rains-protocol.md

 be asserted, all resulting from misconfigured or misbehaving authority servers.
 The following types of inconsistency are possible:

-- A lexically complete shard may omit an assertion within its shard-range which is valid at the same time as the shard.
+- A lexically complete shard omits an assertion within its shard-range which is valid at the same time as the shard.
-- A zone may omit an assertion within its zone which is valid at the same time as the zone.
+- A zone omits an assertion within its zone which is valid at the same time as the zone.
-- An assertion prohibited by its zone's nameset may be valid at the same time as the zone's nameset assertion.
+- An assertion prohibited by its zone's nameset is valid at the same time as the zone's nameset assertion.

 RAINS relies on runtime consistency checking to mitigate inconsistency: each